-Soon, the team members started doing one-hour knowledge sharing sessions every week.
+Soon, the team members started doing one-hour knowledge sharing sessions every Thursday afternoon.
 Team's slack now got an additional Knowledge Sharing channel where insightful articles, code snippets, and Tutorial videos were being shared.

 Foresee and Remove Impediments:

-If the job of a good coach is to work themselves out of the job, then the Scrum Master must coach the team to foresee and remove the impediments themselves - eventually.
-This requires a bit of practice on part of the development team to be able to shift focus from day-to-day tasks to step back and look at the action from say 10,000 feet and look for patterns.
+If the job of a good coach is to work themselves out of the job, then the Scrum Master must coach the Dev team to foresee and remove the impediments themselves.
+The Scrum Master coaches the team to practice it.
+Maybe mentor a bit in the beginning.
+This requires a bit of practice on part of the development team.
+To be able to shift focus from day-to-day tasks to step back and look at the action from ~10,000 feet and sense for patterns.

 A good Scrum Master may challenge the team members to figure their own version of approach to finding and fixing the impediments.

 Being Agile is a team sport.
 It requires intense collaboration among the team members.
 To rapidly deliver value in small increments, seek customer feedback and adapt to customer needs.

 The coach helps the team to embed collaboration in their ways of working, making decisions, planning and execution.

 Scrum Master as a Coach to the Product Owner:

 The Scrum Master coaches the Product Owner in following areas: